Republicans pick up North Carolina Senate seat

 With 98 percent of precincts reporting, Tillis had won 49 percent of the vote to Hagan's 47 percent.

-Hagan, 61, was considered vulnerable as she sought a second term in a polarized state that leaned more heavily in favour of Republicans since she beat Elizabeth Dole for the seat in 2008.
+Hagan, 61, was considered vulnerable as she sought a second term in a polarized state that leaned more heavily in favor of Republicans since she beat Elizabeth Dole for the seat in 2008.

 Political analysts said the close nature of the race showed Hagan was effective in tying Tillis, speaker of the Republican-led North Carolina House, to an unpopular state legislature.